novasamatech/parity-signer/docs/src/wiki/FAQ.md

 - **Can import my account from polkadot{.js} apps or extension to Parity Signer?**

 	Yes.
-Keys are compatible between polkadot{.js} and Parity Signer, except for Ledger keys.
+Keys are compatible between polkadot{.js} and Parity Signer, except for the keys generated with Ledger (BIP39).
 To import seed keys into Parity Signer, you need to know:
 1. Seed phrase\
 _It should always be backed up in paper!_
 2. Network you are adding address to and whether Parity Signer installed on your device has metadata for the respective network.\